 The DOL will examine the "totality of the circumstances" to determine whether there truly is a job opportunity, or whether it's just a way to get a green card for a family member.
-(To learn more about the DOL’s line of thinking, see the appellate decision referred to in the July 28, 2014 FAQ mentioned above, Modular Container Systems, Inc., 89-INA-228 (July 16, 1991.)

 In reviewing these factors, the DOL will determine whether an actual job exists that is open to U.S. workers.
 The presence of one or more of the above factors will make DOL less likely to conclude that a real job is being offered, thus likely dooming the application.

 If the company has an actual job opening, and specifically needs someone with the foreign-born family member's qualifications, it's only logical to want to sponsor that person.
 The potential downsides are discussed below.
-But if there truly is a business need for the person, it may well be worth pursuing a PERM labor certification for the family member.
+But if there truly is a business need for the person, it might well be worth pursuing a PERM labor certification for the family member.

 Second, the employer needs to be sure that any documentation concerning the sponsored family member's qualifications are reliable.
-For example, if the job requires two years of experience in a specific area of expertise, the sponsored family member may be tempted to fabricate employment records and presume that no one will verify them.
+For example, if the job requires two years of experience in a specific area of expertise, the sponsored family member might be tempted to fabricate employment records and presume that no one will verify them.

 Compare this to the careful and objective human resources manager who verifies a candidate's past employment before making an offer of employment.
 The former can lead only to disaster, and the DOL has authority to deny the application and impose sanctions on the employer, such as a bar from submitting further applications for a period of time.

 Finally, you'll need to take into account that part of the labor certification process involves screening candidates who apply for the job in response to advertisements.
-The employer must honestly decide whether he or she can be objective in evaluating candidates.
+The employer must honestly decide whether they can be objective in evaluating candidates.
 To file the immigration application, the employer will need to demonstrate that no qualified candidates applied for the job.
 That creates incentives for the employer to be creative or subjective in rejecting applicants.

-While the process normally requires an employer to use its usual recruitment protocols, it may be appropriate in a family case such as this to enlist a third party to conduct candidate screenings and thereby enhance the integrity of the recruitment effort.
+While the process normally requires an employer to use its usual recruitment protocols, it might be appropriate in a family case such as this to enlist a third party to conduct candidate screenings and thereby enhance the integrity of the recruitment effort.
 No matter who does the recruiting, however, you'll need to recognize that a great deal of effort may go into the recruitment and application process with no result other than that finding a U.S. candidate who is perfect for the job.